-Unemployment Rate in Australia averaged 6.80 percent from 1978 until 2021, reaching an all time high of 11.20 percent in December of 1992 and a record low of 4 percent in February of 2008.
+Unemployment Rate in Australia averaged 6.67 percent from 1978 until 2023, reaching an all time high of 11.20 percent in December of 1992 and a record low of 3.40 percent in October of 2022.
 This page provides - Australia Unemployment Rate at 5.8% in December - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Australia Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.
+Australia Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

 Unemployment Rate in Australia is expected to be 3.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Australia Unemployment Rate is projected to trend around 5.10 percent in 2024 and 4.90 percent in 2025, according to our econometric models.